100 Notable alumni of

 -

-Hugh Williamson was an American Founding Father, physician, and politician.
+Hugh Williamson was an American Founding Father, medical doctor, and politician.
 He is best known as a signatory to the U.S. Constitution and for representing North Carolina at the Constitutional Convention.

 -